freenas/freenas-docs/userguide/system.rst

 On %brand% :ref:`High Availability (HA) <Failover>` systems, the imported certificate must include the IP addresses or DNS hostnames of both nodes and the CARP virtual IP address.
-These IP addresses or DNS hostnames can be placed in the Subject Alternative Name (SAN) x509 extension.
+These IP addresses or DNS hostnames can be placed in the :guilabel:`Subject Alternative Name` (SAN) x509 extension field.
 #endif truenas